-From now on, the small seconds indicator stays at 9 hours, while the 30-minute and 12-hour chronograph totalizers are moved to 12 and 6 hour positions respectively.
+From now on, the small-seconds indicator stays at 9 hours, while the 30-minute and 12-hour chronograph totalizers moved to 12 and 6-hour positions respectively.
 The small date window stays at its usual place at 4 o’clock.

 Although dress watches can rarely boast their nighttime legibility, the new Jazzmaster is good when it comes to reading time in total darkness.
 All of its hands (excluding only the central chronograph indicator), as well as the applied hour markers, feature thin strips of Superluminova ensuring adequate readability when there is not enough light.

 As for the styling of the dial, I must admit that it looks a little bit TOO simple, not to say cheap.
-The culprit here is, of course, the Clous de Paris pattern, which is stamped on the sheet metal with the hour markers and chronograph sub-dials applied right atop of it.
+The culprit here is, of course, the Clous de Paris pattern stamped on the sheet metal with the hour markers and chronograph sub-dials applied right atop of it.
 Just like on some 100-dollar Fossil.

-To my taste, the watch could look much better if the stamp was “personalized” for the dial’s layout like, for example, on this Cuervo Y Sobrinos Historiador Retrogrado (Ref.
+To my taste, the Jazzmaster could look much better if Hamilton decided to “personalize” the stamp for the dial’s layout like, for example, on this Cuervo Y Sobrinos Historiador Retrogrado (Ref.
 3194.1A).
 On the other hand, in my time, I have seen a number of a lot of more expensive timekeepers with the same easygoing approach to design.

 Besides the dial, the watch looks wonderful (if only a bit too thick, but that’s a problem of all timekeeper powered by Valjoux 7750 and its derivatives) and nicely executed.
-The new Jazzmaster elegantly combines polished and satin-brushed surfaces on the case, horns and chronograph push-pieces and its setting crown are nicely personalized with the stylized “H”.
+The new Jazzmaster elegantly combines polished and satin-brushed surfaces on the case, horns, and chronograph push-pieces, and its setting crown is nicely personalized with the stylized “H”.

-Can’t say anything about MSRP*, but you can buy it online at competitive $1000.
+Can’t say anything about MSRP*, but you can buy it online at a competitive $1000.

 Build Quality: 5/5